 Why Cut the Cable Cord?

 But for many cable converts, the most common reason is to save money.
 Streaming services are available without expensive fixed-rate contracts.
 And as cable TV subscriptions fall, monthly costs are increasing.
+The average monthly cost for cable and internet in 2021 was $116 per household, according to a report by the bill payment company doxo.

 How to Cut the Cord